Password Plus and Super Password: Super Password

-Episode status
+Episode status and reruns

 Both shows exist in their entirety, and can currently be seen on Buzzr.
 Both shows were previously aired on GSN.
 However, certain episodes were not shown due to celebrity clearance issues that were out of GSN's control.

 Beginning on July 2, 2018, GameTV in Canada began airing the first 65 episodes of Super Password.

 Kerry Ketchem

 In January 1988, a man later discovered to be a previously convicted felon with active warrants for his arrest appeared on Super Password.
 Kerry Ketchem, who competed on the program under the name "Patrick Quinn", won a total of $58,600 in cash over four days on Super Password, which included a record-tying $55,000 jackpot win in the bonus round.
 However, his appearance on the show led to his apprehension on charges of fraud.

 Ketchem's arrest came as the result of an investigation started when a bank manager in Anchorage, Alaska, called the United States Secret Service after having seen his episodes.
 He was discovered to have outstanding fraud warrants in Alaska and Indiana, and producer Robert Sherman was contacted by the Secret Service shortly thereafter.
 Around the same time, Ketchem—claiming that he was leaving the country on work-related business—called Mark Goodson Productions and asked if he could collect his winnings in person instead of having a check mailed to him, which is the usual standard procedure.
 Sherman said yes, with the knowledge of the Secret Service, and gave him a date and time.
-When Ketchem showed up to the Goodson offices he was apprehended and taken into custody by local officials.
+When Ketchem showed up to the Goodson offices he ran down eleven flights of stairs and was apprehended and taken into custody by local officials after being found in the restroom.
 The arrest came two days after his appearances finished airing.
 Booked on the outstanding Indiana warrant, Ketchem was found to have used his "Patrick Quinn" alias (which came from the name of one of Ketchem's college professors) to commit credit card fraud in Alaska; to defraud a used car dealer; and to collect illegally on an insurance policy on the life of his ex-wife.
 Ketchem, who had previously spent 18 months in prison on an unrelated felony charge, agreed to a plea deal in May 1988 on charges of mail fraud.
-He was sentenced to five years in prison and his winnings were rescinded as he was ruled to have violated contestant eligibility rules.
+He was sentenced to five years in prison and his winnings were rescinded as he was ruled to have violated contestant eligibility rules by using a false name.